-- One day of accumulated sick leave, per occurrence, to an annual maximum of five days, may be used by a salaried staff member to care for and make arrangements for dependent family members who are ill.
-A dependent family member is someone in the employee's family who permanently resides with the employee, legal guardian, or appointed caregiver. - Hourly staff may be given the option of making up time missed due to family sickness upon approval of the Director or designate.
+Sick days may be used for family leave at the supervisor's or director's discretion.
+A dependent family member is someone in the employee's family who permanently resides with the employee, legal guardian, or appointed caregiver.

+Hourly staff may be given the option of making up time missed due to family sickness upon approval of the Director or designate.